Fraud Awareness Week 2024: Emerging Threats and Proactive Strategies for Strengthening Fraud Defenses

 Embracing Information Sharing to Combat Emerging Scams

 The Federal Reserve’s Scams Information Sharing Work Group encourages centralized exchanges that connect intelligence across payment systems.
 By sharing indicators of compromise (IOCs), financial institutions can coordinate responses to emerging threats.
-Notable information-sharing platforms include
+Notable information-sharing platforms include:

 - FS-ISAC Intelligence Exchange: A global community that shares real-time fraud and cyber threat intelligence.